White Noise for Babies, Sleep, Stillness, and What Parents Are Training Over Time

 Practice gratitude in stillness.
 Thank God for what you see, hear, and feel around you.
 Gratitude grounds your heart in His presence.

 Rest in His Word.
 Meditate on one verse and let it quiet your spirit—Psalm 46:10 is a good place to start: “Be still, and know that I am God.”
+These are “stillness practices” you can model for your children over time.

 Rethink your parenting in this regard.